|Country:||New Zealand (NZ)|

 Wai-iti hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Consisting of notable varieties Hallertauer Mittelfruh as a 1/3 parent and Liberty as its grandparent.
+Wai-iti has a lineage consisting of notable varieties Hallertauer Mittelfruh as a 1/3 parent and Liberty as its grandparent.
+It was released to the public in 2011.

 Flavor & Aroma Profile of Wai-iti Hops